amsen20/masters-thesis/docs/scinear/polymorphism.md

 end addToHead
 ```

-Linear types require the ability to decompose into fields to be practical.
-Scala implements this decomposition by returning an `Option[Tuple[...]]` of fields during `match-case` and `unapply` operations.
-This means that support for these two types is inevitable.
-Additionally, their simplicity ensures they are safe to promote.

 ## Polymorphic function calls

 Polymorphic functions prevent code duplication.
-Furthermore, they are common in the Scala standard library.
+Plus, they are common in the Scala standard library.
 Calling these functions with linear values instantiates type parameters with linear types.
 Scinear follows a specific rule to track this instantiation.

 ***Scinear-polymorphic-function-call-rule:*** During a function call, if type parameter $T$ is instantiated with a linear type, three cases can happen:

-1. $T$ is statically known to be linear: Scinear continues with no errors or warnings.
+1. $T$ has a linear upper bound: Scinear continues with no errors or warnings.
-2. $T$ is annotated with `@HideLinearity` annotation: Scinear emits a warning and continues.
+2. $T$ is annotated with `@HideLinearity` annotation: Scinear emits a warning.
 3. Otherwise, Scinear emits an error.

 In the first case, Scinear validates the function body with the knowledge that $T$ is linear.